NHS privatisation: Questions to full Council meetings, autumn 2020 and winter 2020-21

 A transcript of Councillor Geoff Walkers response is here: Answer to KONP question from Sunderland City Council 23 09 2020

-KONPNE: The paper “Resetting the Health and Social Care System” sounds interesting, and we are sure that our colleagues at KONP Sunderland and District will be in touch with Cllr Walker to find out more.
-Of course, we welcome and share your commitment to “an agenda of collaboration and co-operation aimed at avoiding wealth extraction by the private sector”.
+KONPNE: The paper “Resetting the Health and Social Care System” sounds interesting, and we are sure that our colleagues at KONP Sunderland and District will be very interested in reading Cllr Walkers’ paper.
+Of course, we welcome and share the commitment to “an agenda of collaboration and co-operation aimed at avoiding wealth extraction by the private sector”.

 Northumberland County Council

 KONPNE member and Northumberland resident Richard Spedding submitted the following question to Northumberland County Council, for the Council meeting on 4th November 2020.
 Whilst the contextual information was not read out at the meeting, the two questions were read out in full, and Cllr Veronica Jones (Conservative, Councillor for Ponteland West, Cabinet member for Adult Wellbeing, and Health and Wellbeing Board member) provided responses.